-4.11 In promoting healthy communities, The National Planning Policy Framework (NPPF2019), Chapter 8, para 91. identifies that:

-"91.
-Planning policies and decisions should aim to achieve healthy, inclusive and safe places which:

-a) promote social interaction, including opportunities for meetings between people who might not otherwise come into contact with each other - for example through mixed-use developments, strong neighbourhood centres, street layouts that allow for easy pedestrian and cycle connections within and between neighbourhoods, and active street frontages; and......

-c) enable and support healthy lifestyles, especially where this would address identified local health and well-being needs - for example through the provision of safe and accessible green infrastructure, sports facilities, local shops, access to healthier food, allotments and layouts that encourage walking and cycling.".

-4.12 The JLP Policy Dev1 recognises the importance of wellbeing: "Protecting health and amenity.
+- 4.11 In promoting healthy and safe communities, the National Planning Policy Framework (NPPF Dec.
+2023) chapter 8, para.
+96 identifies that: 'Planning policies and decisions should aim to achieve healthy, inclusive and safe places and beautiful buildings which': - a) promote social interaction, including opportunities for meetings between people who might not otherwise come into contact with each other for example through mixed-use developments, strong neighbourhood centres, street layouts that allow for easy pedestrian and cycle connections within and between neighbourhoods, and active street frontages; and...... - c) enable and support healthy lifestyles, especially where this would address identified local health and well-being needs for example through the provision of safe and accessible green infrastructure, sports facilities, local shops, access to healthier food, allotments and layouts that encourage walking and cycling." - 4.12 The JLP Policy Dev1 recognises the importance of wellbeing: "Protecting health and amenity.
 Development proposals will be required to safeguard the health and the amenity of local communities......".

-SPORT AND RECREATION
+SPORT AND RECREATION Sar Map 1